j-easy/easy-rules/README.md

 ## What is Easy Rules?

-Easy Rules is a Java rules engine inspired by an article called **[Should I use a Rules Engine?](http://martinfowler.com/bliki/RulesEngine.html)** by [Martin Fowler](http://martinfowler.com/) in which he says:
+Easy Rules is a Java rules engine inspired by an article called *"[Should I use a Rules Engine?](http://martinfowler.com/bliki/RulesEngine.html)"* by [Martin Fowler](http://martinfowler.com/) in which he says:

 > You can build a simple rules engine yourself.
 All you need is to create a bunch of objects with conditions and actions, store them in a collection, and run through them to evaluate the conditions and execute the actions.